Step 2: Liquid Calories

 -

-Unsweetened plant-based drinks (Almond, coconut milk etc - free from added flavours or thickeners)
+Unsweetened plant-based drinks (Almond, coconut milk etc - free from added flavours or thickeners - choose those with the simplest of ingredients - no gums or emulsifiers)

 -